frialey63/rosta/README.md

 ## TODO

+better sitrep view for manager on calendar using background events (overview rota for next 3 months?)

+rules for add >1 entry on a day

 rationalise employee and volunteer capabilities

+day/event update

 ## Bugs

 ## Sprint 3 Stories

+push notification of changes by other users to the calendar

 notifications by SMS as well as by email?

 register attendance via QR code or bluetooth proxity

 ## Sprint 4 Stories

-overview rota for next 3 months?

 volunteer attendance and reliability stats/predictions